Kyriosity/read-write/README+/.net/README+/a.review/cs-lacks.md

 ## Constraints

 Constraints could allow much more freedom.
-First, `new()` shall not limit type to a parameterless constructor of objects without `required` fields.
+Firstmost, `new()` shall not limit type to a parameterless constructor of objects without `required` fields.

 <details>
     <summary><ins>&nbsp;Some syntax proposals&nbsp;</ins></summary>